The ONLY 6 Things A Bass Beginner SHOULD Practice

 Secondly one of the things I've noticed with students who have played for a while is that they've got one or more holes in the foundational elements needed (that are listed above).
 And because they've never gone through a sequential learning program - but have picked up bits of this and bits of that here and there - eventually they reach a point that they struggle to get beyond.
 That's caused directly by these holes in the foundations of their bass playing.

-Addressing this latter point and providing a comprehensive learning system (modelled on successful music learning systems that in some cases are over 200 years old) is just one of my goals in creating the How To Play Bass In 50 Songs Course.
+Addressing this latter point and providing a comprehensive learning system (modelled on successful music learning systems that in some cases are over 200 years old) was just one of the goals I had when I created a course that addressed all of those elements specifically for bass beginners.